Learn to Unlearn: A Survey on Machine Unlearning: Evaluation and Experimental Results

 This subsection presents our primary evaluation results, including accuracy evaluation in both IID and non-IID settings, as well as the inversion of time consumption.
 The models examined in this evaluation are as follows:

-\begin{itemize} \item Baseline Training: training a model using the whole dataset (in Red color). \item Retraining from the sketch: retraining a model using the remaining dataset after deletion (in green color). \item Deltagrad: retraining a model using the deleted samples (in blue). \end{itemize}
+\begin{itemize} \item Baseline Training: training a model using the whole dataset (in Red color). \item Retraining from scratch: retraining a model using the updated dataset after deletion (in green color). \item Deltagrad: retraining a model using the deleted samples (in blue). \end{itemize}